7 Most Successful Social Media Campaigns

 Subway, 'Orange Is The New Black', Adidas, sizzle on social media.

 With big budgets and top creative talent, big brands’ experiments in social media broke new ground and reaped major rewards.
-Take a page from the social media playbooks of Subway, Netflix, Adidas and the City of Detroit as they grew their fanbase and dazzled their way onto the media main stage in 2014.
+Take a page from the social media playbooks of Subway, Netflix, Adidas and the City of Detroit as they grew their fanbase and dazzled their way onto the media main stage.

 Subway Animated GIFs Keep Subs Fresh On Social